Classic-Paterson/AITodo/README.md

 # AI Todo
 AI todo is a generic todo app that uses GPT as the back end.

+The server is a simple api that can be called to set the state of the JSON 'database' which is stored in memory, this is passed to GPT with a prompt to manipulate that JSON and return with the response.

+There are some predefined prompts such as "mark as complete/incomplete" or "delete", but the fun part is using the generic prompt end point to give a prompt and have it be applied to the JSON.

+The app is just a react todo that consumes a JSON object and displays it.
+Some functionality is added here such as making a todo bold if it has the property `important` set to true or a property called `complete` which will set the text to be strike through.

 ## How to run

 ### Server: